Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 We then use `read_flag` to instruct the program to read the flag next it will read it to the same location where the first allocated memory was, because that pointer is not cleared.
 Next, when we use `puts`, the program will print the data pointed to by the original pointer.
 However, since we read the flag to that location, the flag will be printed.

+Alternatively, we can also `malloc` a huge bin so that we do not have to worry about the specific size, but we will leverage that in another challenge.

 ### Exploit